Homogeneous second-order descent framework: a fast alternative to Newton-type methods

-\subsection{Continuity of Auxiliary Functions}
+\subsubsection{Continuity of auxiliary functions}

 To facilitate discussion, we treat the dual variable $\theta_k$, the norm of the step $\|\dk\|$, and the ratio $\theta_k(\delta_k)/\|\dk\|$ as functions of $\delta_k$, which are referred to as auxiliary functions.
 Next, we discuss the continuity and differentiability of these functions.
-For the fluency of the presentation, we delay the proofs in this subsection to \autoref{app.appendix auxiliary functions} as they are technically involved.

 \begin{definition}[Auxiliary functions of $\delta_k$] At each iterate $\xk$, consider the GHM with $\delta_k$ and let $v_k, t_k$ be the corresponding solution. $\overline \Delta_k < + \infty$ is an upper bound for the step.